tony-box/bicep-registry-modules/avm/ptn/security/security-center/README.md

 ### Parameter: `virtualMachinesSubPlan`

 The sub-plan selected for a Standard pricing configuration, when more than one sub-plan is available.
 Each sub-plan enables a set of security features.
 When not specified, full plan is applied.
 For VirtualMachines plan, available sub plans are "P1" & "P2", where for resource level only "P1" sub plan is supported.
+Only usable if PricingTier = "Standard".

 - Required: No
 - Type: string